pitchblack408/bind_dns_local_lab/Part1-Bind9-Local-DNS-Installation-Guide-IPv4.md

 Zone - a bind zone is a segment of the DNS namespace that is managed by a specific DNS server.
 This server is responsible for providing authoritative answers for the domain names within that zone.
 Zones can be defined as either primary or secondary.

-Primary Zone - The primary bind zone is the master copy of the zone file.
+Primary Zone - The primary bind zone is the primary copy of the zone file.
 Changes to the DNS records are made here, and these changes are then propagated to secondary zones through zone transfers.

 Secondary Zone - A secondary bind zone receives a copy of the zone data from the primary zone.
 It acts as a backup and can also provide authoritative answers for the zone, helping to distribute the load and improve reliability.